plausible/analytics/README.md

 [Plausible Analytics](https://plausible.io/) is a simple, lightweight (< 1 KB), open-source and privacy-friendly alternative to Google Analytics.
 It doesn’t use cookies and is fully compliant with GDPR, CCPA and PECR.
 You can self-host Plausible or have us run it for you in the Cloud.
 Here's [the live demo of our own website stats](https://plausible.io/plausible.io).
 Made and hosted in the EU 🇪🇺

 We are dedicated to making web analytics more privacy-friendly.
 Our mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn’t come from the AdTech world.
-The full-time team is based in the EU and consists of Uku Taht and Marko Saric.
+The full-time team consists of Uku Taht and Marko Saric.
 We are completely independent, self-funded and bootstrapped.

 ![](https://docs.plausible.io/img/plausible-analytics.png)